Elliott-Green/skelekit-wagmiconnect/README.md

 pnpm run docker:clean
 ```

+## Vercel .envs

+Using vercel you can specifiy if envs are inserted into the UI or through a .env.

 ## Audit

 One minor note to mention for the audit to date is this audit report about IP address.
 Users should be aware that using WalletConnect does actually call into their servers which records your users IP address, developers should be aware of this point.